 Of course, you need to display your images 2-dimensionally and also need to create plots. crea/disp and crea/grap opens a display and a graphics window for you, respectively.
-Rearrange these two windows on your screen as you like, but do not modify their size.
+Rearrange these two windows on your screen as you like, but do never modify their size using the mouse!